As used in sections 2108.01 to 2108.12 of the Revised Code:

 State of Ohio

-A written declaration executed by a declarant under section 2108.70 of the Revised Code shall be signed and dated by the declarant in the presence of either of the following:
+A written declaration executed by a declarant under section 2108.70 of the Revised Code shall be signed and dated by the declarant in the presence of one of the following:

 (A) A notary public who shall make the certification described in section 147.53 of the Revised Code.